Emergent self-inhibition governs the landscape of stable states in complex ecosystems

-Using these assumptions, our block model accurately predicts the biomass--likelihood relationship in disordered interaction matrices (Fig.~\ref{fig:fig3}a).
+Using these assumptions, our model accurately predicts the biomass--likelihood relationship in disordered interaction matrices (Fig.~\ref{fig:fig3}a).
 The predictions match simulations across a broad range of the multistable phase (Appendix~\ref{app:likelihoodCalcRandMatrix}, Fig.~\ref{fig:general}).
-Furthermore, we can predict the likelihood of each observed state using only its total biomass and typical species richness (Appendix~\ref{app:likelihoodCalcRandMatrix}).
-These predictions align with simulated likelihoods for the majority of states (Fig.~\ref{fig:fig3}b).
-For the minority of low-likelihood states---$10^5$ times less probable than the most likely---we tend to overpredict likelihoods.
-This discrepancy arises because rare states often contain one dominant species whose interactions are much stronger than others, departing from our mean-field approximation.
-Nevertheless, these results demonstrate that the attractor landscape of complex random ecosystems is largely predictable without detailed knowledge of species-level interactions.
+Indeed, prediction error decreases roughly as a power-law as we sample more matrices, supporting the accuracy of our theory (Fig.~\ref{fig:fig3}a, inset; Appendix~\ref{app:disorderAveraging} .
+Furthermore, for a particular ecosystem, we can predict the likelihood of each observed state using only its total biomass and typical species richness (Appendix~\ref{app:likelihoodCalcRandMatrix}).
+These predictions align with simulated likelihoods for the majority of states (Fig.~\ref{fig:fig3}b), with some deviations at low-likelihoods.
+Together, these results demonstrate that the attractor landscape of complex random ecosystems is largely predictable without detailed knowledge of species-level interactions.